-The east end of Collins Street is often called, The Paris End of Melbourne.
-The label can be traced to a long demolished café, and its cosmopolitan owner.
+The east end of Collins Street is often called The Paris End of Melbourne.
+The name can be traced to a long demolished café, and its cosmopolitan owner.

-In the early 1850’s, as Melbourne boomed during the gold rush, new hotels sprung up all over the city.
+In the 1850’s, as Melbourne boomed during the gold rush, new hotels sprung up all over the city.
 Accommodation was highly sought after, and building rooms to rent a guaranteed money spinner.

 One of these was The Bedford Hotel.